General Drift Analysis with Tail Bounds: Preliminaries

-Summing up, additive drift is concerned with the very simple scenario that there is a progress of at least~$\delta_{\mathrm{u}}$ from all non-optimal states towards the optimum in~$(i)$ and a progress of at most~$\delta_{\mathrm{\ell}}$ in $(ii)$.
-Since the $\delta$-values are not allowed to depend on~$X_t$, one has to use the worst-case drift over all~$X_t$.
+Summing up, additive drift is concerned with the very simple scenario that there is a progress of at least~$\delta_{\mathrm{u}}$ from all non-optimal states towards the target in~$(i)$ and a progress of at most~$\delta_{\mathrm{\ell}}$ in $(ii)$.
+Since the $\delta$-values are independent of~$X_t$, one has to use the worst-case drift over all non-optimal~$X_t$.
 This might lead to very bad bounds on the first hitting time, which is why more general theorems (as mentioned in the introduction) were developed.
-It is interesting to note that these more general theorems are often proved based on Theorem~\ref{theo:additive} above by using an appropriate mapping from the original state space to a new one.
+Interestingly, these more general theorems are often proved based on Theorem~\ref{theo:additive} using an appropriate mapping (sometimes called \emph{Lyapunov function}, \emph{potential function}, \emph{distance function} or \emph{drift function}) from the original state space to a new one.
 Informally, the mapping ``smoothes out'' position-dependent drift into an (almost) position-independent drift.
 We will use the same approach in the following.